 The most simple way to estimate the first serial correlation coefficient (scc) for rainfall amounts within a wet spell is to take all pairs of successive observations, ignoring the fact that rainfall amounts at the beginning and the end of a wet spell have different distributions.
-Another method which takes into consideration the fact that not all rainfall amounts have the same distribution is to take a weighted average of four estimated correlation coefficients, namely between successive type 1 amounts (this case occurs only in 2-day intervals), between successive type 2 amounts, between a type 1 amount and its successive type 1 amount.
+Another method which takes into consideration the fact that not all rainfall amounts have the same distribution is to take a weighted average of four estimated correlation coefficients, namely between successive type 1 amounts (this case occurs only in 2-day intervals), between successive type 2 amounts, between a type 1 amount and its successive type 2 amount, and a type 2 amount and its successive type 1 amount.
 The weights can be chosen inversely proportional to the number of observations on which the estimated correlation coefficients are based.